youkaichao/TRUMPY/README.md

 The fascinating thing is that it works in both GPU and CPU.
 Therefore, you can **first run the code in CPU to estimate the memory usage, which will then be a decent estimation of memory consumption in GPU**!

+# Install

+`pip install trumpy` or clone this repository and build it yourself.

+# Usage

 Example usage is in `tests/test.py`.

 ```python